1000 E. University Ave.

 Applicants must submit the UW graduate application and the nonrefundable application fee.
 One set of official transcripts must be sent directly to the UW Admissions Office from each previous collegiate institution.

-Domestic applicants must have completed at least a bachelor’s degree from a regionally accredited institution.
+Domestic applicants must have completed a bachelor’s degree or equivalent from a regionally accredited institution.
 All applicants should have at least a 3.0 cumulative GPA (scale of 4.0).

 Applicants whose department requires the Graduate Record Examination (GRE) must request official scores be sent to the Admisssions Office directly from the Educational Testing Service (ETS).
 Our institution code with ETS is 4855.
 A score of at least 150 on the verbal reasoning section and a score of at least 141 on the quantitative reasoning section is required, (for doctoral programs a score of at least 153 on the verbal reasoning section and a score of at least 144 on the quantitative reasoning section is required).